Grass and Tree Trunk

 • new otterine’s miniatures blog

 The new blog format is live, and I am in the process of moving posts over from the old miniatures blog.
 You can still access the old blog for now by clicking the link at the top (and there are links over there to return to the new blog).
 If you run across broken links, it might be I have moved some but not all related posts.
 Or, it might be an oversight on my part.
 I’m also removing a lot of posts that are no longer relevant.
-Feel free to drop a comment or contact me using the form at the top if you see something wrong or can’t find what you are seeking.
+Feel free to contact me using the form at the top if you see something wrong or can’t find what you are seeking.
+To leave a comment, you’ll need to click on an individual post; the form will be at the bottom of the post.

-Note: I’m aware of the issue with the categories in the sidebar disappearing on some pages.
+Note: I’m aware of the issue with the categories list on the sidebar disappearing on some pages.
 Working on finding a fix.

 I don’t know how long the move will take, but I am working on it a little at a time.
 I’m also ironing out some formatting issues along the way, but it’s good to have a new home for the years of content.
 The blog will function differently, but we move onward and onto new mini adventures!